kiwix/kiwix-js-pwa/scripts/Kiwix_JS_WikiMed_Release_Body.md

 * You can download WikiMed in other languages from the Configuration page;
 * It supports dark mode, and opening different navigable windows by right-clicking or ctrl-clicking a link (see Configuration);
 * You can print by pressing Ctrl-P or using the print icon (but see Known Issues below).
 If local printers are not available (after clicking on More options...) then print to PDF and use another app to print;
-* You can open a new browsable window by right-clicking, middle-clicking or ctrl-clicking an article link (not available in every mode, see option in Configuration);
+* You can open a new browsable window by middle-clicking, ctrl-clicking or long-pressing an article link (not available in every mode, see option in Configuration);
 * There is support for Full-Screen mode in most browsers and frameworks, and orientation locking in some mobile browsers (e.g. Android).
 * Electron versions of the app now support Full-Text searching;
 * In title search, you can use wildcards `.*` or `.+` (this works best if you start the search with a normal alphanumeric string).
 You can include a more complex regular expression by enclosing it within `(?:my_regular_expression)`.
 See Configuration -> About for more details and limitations;